 PRISMA_Pre Preferred Reporting Items for Systematic reviews and Meta-Analyses of Preclinical Research

 RTT Rett Syndrome

+SYRCLE SYstematic Review Centre for Laboratory animal Experimentation

 SyRF Systematic Review Facility

+UB3EA Ubiquitin-protein ligase E3A

 Introduction

-Up to 40% of neurodevelopmental conditions (NDCs), characterised by intellectual disability (ID), epilepsy, and autism spectrum condition (ASC), are caused by single genetic alterations, often occurring de novo in that individual (Brunet et al., 2021).
+Up to 40% of neurodevelopmental conditions (NDCs) presenting with intellectual disability (ID), epilepsy, and autism are caused by single genetic alterations, often occurring de novo in that individual (Brunet et al., 2021).
 These single gene alterations provide an opportunity to develop animal models harbouring those alterations, which may give insights into NDC pathophysiology and treatment more generally, including NDCs with polygenic or environmental causes.
 Such models can be used to investigate associated cellular, circuit, and behavioural traits.
 Researchers have developed numerous genetically-modified animal models to study NDCs and research using these models plays a vital role in developing our understanding of the biology underlying NDCs (basic research) and in the testing of potential drug treatments (preclinical research).
 However, despite extensive research, successful translation of laboratory findings to the clinic is rare (Pankevich et al., 2013; Silverman et al., 2022).

 Systematic review provides a well-developed method for identifying areas of poor methodological quality or high risk of bias within research literature.
 Systematic review is a research method used to summarise and appraise all available evidence related to a pre-specified topic (Egger et al., 2001), and can identify areas for improvements which might increase internal validity and research rigour and reproducibility.